 Land rolling is one method that can improve harvestability of soybean crops.
-Rolling evens the soil surface by pushing small and medium-sized rocks into the soil, and crushing soil clods.
-As these crops are harvested low to the ground due to low pod heights, the risk of rock and soil intake by the combine causing machinery damage is increased.
-Rolling is a necessity if there are a lot of rocks in the field or if the soil surface is very uneven.
+Rolling evens the soil surface by pushing rocks, soil clods and crop residue into the soil surface.
+As soybeans are harvested low to the ground due to low pod height, there is a risk of machinery damage.
+Rolling is a necessity if there are a lot of rocks or corn root balls in the field, or if the soil surface is very uneven, posing a risk of substantial earth tag at harvest.

 - Easier harvest